yve-syyan/Image_Filtering/README.md

 ## Project Directory

-This is the project directory for CSCI-3081.
+This is the project directory for CSCI-3081, Program Design and Development.
+It implements an interactive image modifying tool with drawing and filtering functions.
+All codes and test are included in [src](https://github.com/yve-syyan/Image_Filtering/tree/master/src).

 ### CSE Lab Machines (Supported)